luiul/statistics-meets-logistics/README.md

 To view TeX equations found in *Introduction to Linear Regression* and subsequent Sections, consider the following options:

 - Open the [.HTML version of the README](https://htmlpreview.github.io/?https://github.com/luiul/statistics-meets-logistics/blob/main/README.html)
-- Preview directly on Github using a browser [extension](https://github.com/AaronCQL/katex-github-chrome-extension) (Chromium based)
+- Preview directly on Github using a browser [extension](https://github.com/nschloe/green-pi) (Chromium and Firefox)
 - Copy the equation block directly from the [raw README](https://raw.githubusercontent.com/luiul/statistics-meets-logistics/main/README.md) and use a TeX [renderer](https://quicklatex.com/) or [image generator](https://github.com/masakiaota/tex_image_link_generator)

 <!-- omit in toc -->